 Students on Integrated Master’s programmes will progress through the programme in line with the Academic Regulations for Taught Programmes with one exception.
 In order to progress from Level 5 to Level 6 and Level 6 to Level 7, students must accumulate 120 credits at Level 5 and Level 6; students must also achieve a Level 6 mark of 50% or more.

 Students who achieve a module mark of less than 50% at Level 6 shall be permitted to be reassessed for each assessed component where a mark of less than 50% was achieved, or to retake the module.
-At reassessment, component marks will be capped at 50%.
+At reassessment, capping will be applied per regulations at 50%.
 If the student has retaken the module, the module mark shall be calculated entirely from the new component marks and grades achieved at that point and the overall module mark capped at 50%.

 For the purposes of the degree classification, the revised mark capped at 50% will only apply to the integrated master’s award.
-If an honours degree is to be awarded as an Intermediate Terminating Qualification (ITQ) then the original marks obtained at first sit will apply if above 40%.
+If an honours degree is to be awarded as an ITQ then the original marks obtained at first sit will apply if above 40%.
 Otherwise the component mark is capped at 40% following reassessment for failure at first sit or, if re-taken, the overall module mark is capped at 40%.